 DATA SECURITY: Ensuring that all sensitive data is kept safe during its full life-cycle.
 This includes data encryption and secure user authentication.

 SECURITY CONTROLS: Ensuring security of the system by implementing administrative, technical, and other security controls, while at the same time ensuring compatibility with a broad range of trusted information security frameworks and compliance requirements.

 The following three sections present Seven Bridges’ take on each of these three areas and provide concrete implementation examples from the Seven Bridges cloud platform.
 Since the cloud version of the Seven Bridges Platform is built on pre-existing cloud infrastructure, such as that provided by Amazon Web Services (AWS) and Google Cloud Platform, we use provider terminology for the remainder of this paper, such as storage buckets and computation instances.
 Please refer to https://aws.amazon.com/ or https://cloud.google.com/ for details.

 The key security consideration for data of any kind is whether it is safely contained and isolated.
 Only an authorized user should be able to access or copy it.
 This not only means that data needs to be encrypted at all times, but also that tight controls need to be implemented around authentication and encryption key storage.
 In addition, certain laws and regulations specifically require control over data locality (where, geographically, data can be stored and transferred).

-Regarding data transfers, all user data is transferred exclusively through encrypted TLS/ SSL channels throughout for all data flows shown in Figure 1.
+During data transfers, all user data is transferred exclusively through encrypted TLS/ SSL channels throughout, for all data flows shown in Figure 1.